 There are 284,369m of beams across South East Scotland, making up 58% of the barrier on the network.
 Assuming a 25 years life expectancy, this represents a potential 3,555 beams per year requiring re-galvanizing, and a saving of 224 tonnes of CO2 per year.
 In practice though, there is some catching up to do, and it has been estimated that some 20% of the network should be treated now.
 That means in the short term, 17,746 beams and some 1,119 tonnes CO2 saved when this project is implemented.

-- Find an internal champion: Identify someone who is receptive to your idea in the organisation you need to reach.
-We found our champion at a key contractor to Transport Scotland who was able to give us an insight into how best to approach the decision-makers there.
+- Find an internal champion: identify someone who is receptive to the new idea in the organisation you need to reach.
+Highland Galvanizers found their champion as a key contractor to Transport Scotland, who was able to give them an insight into how best to approach decision-makers.

-- Look at it from their perspective: What you and your prospective client think is the killer benefit, might not be the same.
-For example, while financial savings are always important, other benefits such as CO2 emission reductions could be the thing that currently drives their thinking.
+- Consider the key benefits of the new idea from the other organisation’s perspective.
+For example, while financial savings are always important, other benefits such as CO2 emission reductions could be the aspect that drives their motivation and willingness to change.